nboutin/immo_perfo/doc/requirement.md

 R04_003_A Variable can be set with a period and a value R04_004_A Variable value can be get for a period R04_005_A Can return Variable default_value
+R04_006_A If value does not exit for a period, get_value return None R04_007_A Check set_value value value_type against variable value_type

 ## Population